tamis-laan/DIYGPT/README.md

-# DIYGPT
+# DIYGPT - Do it yourself GPT

-Do it yourself GPT
+This is a mini GPT model written from scratch using pytorch for educational reasons.

 Create a virtual environment
 ``` bash